liveha/NMBU-BIO326/Polishing_ONT-contigs.md

 ```
 sbatch busco.SLURM.sh
 ```
-This will take a little while again..
-Perfect time for a short break.
+This will take a couple of minutes...

 _When the job is done_: **Did the quality of the contigs improved after polishing with short reads?**

+_Lets compare!_

-The busco results **BEFORE** polising looked something like this:
+The busco results **BEFORE** polishing looked something like this:

 ![image](https://user-images.githubusercontent.com/65181082/115439196-97813000-a20e-11eb-8320-ba11adfabaaf.png)

 The busco results **AFTER** polising looked something like this:

 ![image](https://user-images.githubusercontent.com/65181082/115435900-9f3ed580-a20a-11eb-8041-280397183c11.png)

+Seems like polishing worked great, ONT + ILLUMINA = GREAT DATA

 The end, happy Friyey!